salepape/solar-system-simulation/README.md

 * Assimp to load 3D models,
 * FreeType to render 2D text characters.

+## Content

+The simulation contains the following celestial bodies:
+* the Sun,
+* the 8 planets of the Solar System,
+* 10 dwarf planets (some of them not unanimously considered as such by the scientific community),
+* 3 ring systems (the ones in the visible spectrum),
+* 30 spherical moons,
+* 3 belts (Asteroid and Kuiper ones, plus the Scattered Disc),
+* Milky Way in background.

+P.S.
+For most distant celestial bodies, information can be hard to find, so texture maps are fictionnal, and chosen according to the photometry analysis presented in astrophysical research papers.

 ## Features

+The codebase is structure similarly to an object-oriented 3D game engine, which is decoupled from the proper Solar System simulation.
 Below are the main features implemented:
-* Solar System simulation in 3D, composed of its spherical celestial bodies (planets, main dwarf planets and moons) moving along their circular orbits, as well as the main belts (asteroid and Kuiper ones), Milky Way in background,
+* Celestial bodies in motion according to real data, with adjustable speed, along approximated circular orbits,
-* Camera/Controller/Input system using GLFW3,
+* Fly-Camera/Controller/Input system with zoom using GLFW3 for an intuitive exploration,
-* Model Loader for asteroids and Saturn rings using Assimp,
+* Geometric meshes computations, including a cubemap for the Skybox, and a model loader for asteroids and planet rings using Assimp,
+* Mesh blending according to their distance to the camera,
 * 3D Mesh Renderer, including instanced rendering to draw the belts efficiently,
-* 2D Text renderer using FreeType,
+* 2D Text renderer for celestial body names using FreeType,
-* Phong Illumination model done on the GPU via shaders, for all objects of the scene, with a directional light for the Sun, and point lights for the other celestial bodies.
+* Phong Illumination model done on the GPU via shaders, for all objects of the scene, using a point light acting as the Sun.

 Comments within the codebase describe more specifically how it works (algorithmics, decisions taken etc...)